mebobby2/elixir-todo/README.md

 If none of these conditions are met, you probably don’t need a process and can run the code in client processes, which will completely eliminate the bottleneck and promote parallelism and scalability.

+### Processes are bottlenecks

+Because a process can only one run piece of code at a time, it becomes a bottleneck.
+So, though process can synchronise code, manage state, and handle resource reuse, they run sequentially and are a bottleneck in the system.
+Keep this in mind.
+There are however many ways to optimise single processes.

 ### Limitation of registering processes with local aliases

 When registering the process locally under an alias, will keep things simple and relieves us from passing around the process pid.
 Of course, the downside is that we can run only one instance of the database process.